By Pete | My Husband’s Corner

 Portable solar systems produce DC power which can be stored in your RV battery for future use.

 So when you consider what portable solar panels can be used for … you need to be powering 12-volt DC powered devices or use an inverter to power AC devices.
+We have a VIDEO and tips to show you how to install a power inverter in a camper.

 We have more information about this in our RV battery post, How To Choose, Use And Maintain The Best RV Battery.